 - you need to be able to find your contract in seconds so you can analyse your rights and remedies given the ‘new normal’

 - you need to adapt to digital contracts by using existing tools rather than invest in shiny new platforms or software – it is simple enough to create electronic contracts with electronic signatures in Adobe or to add electronic signatures to pdf documents using DocuSign

 - you need to make decisions based on up-to-date data which includes data from your contracts and projects – it is far harder to extract data from paper-based wet-signed contracts (especially those located in an archive on a closed office site)

 - you need simplicity – in times of uncertainty, simple clear contracts can help reduce the stresses of doing business.
 Skye’s e-book says ‘do not write more than you need… to understand the contract‘.

 - you need everyone to use your contracts – if they can’t, train everyone to carry out their part of the contracting lifecycle effectively; help them read, understand and use your contracts to help your business to thrive.

 What should you do?

-Decide if you are ready for digital contracts, decide the data you need from them, and use new platforms or existing tools to create simple digital trust-based contracts – fit for the demands of 2020!
+Decide if you are ready for digital contracts, decide the data you need from them, and use new platforms or existing tools to create simple digital trust-enhancing contracts – fit for the demands of 2020!